Web Scraping With LangChain & Oxylabs API

 You may also save environment variables system-wide using your terminal and thus skip the dotenv library altogether.

 The langchain-oxylabs package enables LLMs to scrape Google search results in real time and avoid any blocks along the way.
-Here’s a basic implementation:
+Here’s a basic implementation to get Google results:

 import os